-From September 2018 there are nine children eligible for free school meals, plus seven children who receive pupil premium+ (or LAC funding) and one service child.
-This amounts to £19,220 in the school budget.
+From September 2020 there are eight children eligible for free school meals, plus four children who receive pupil premium+ (or LAC funding) and no service child.
+This amounts to £20,140 in the school budget.
 The funding has been allocated to several initiatives including:

 - Effective and targeted deployment of Teaching Assistants to support children in class and deliver focused interventions.

 - One to one support.

 - For children in receipt of free school meals £50 towards school uniform costs.

 - Funding educational visits and other extracurricular activities.
 (Due to current risk assesments we are not participarticing in educational visits but once we return to doing so, this will be built back in.)

 The Pupil Premium Review strategy will be reviewed January 2022.